EtiennePerot/perot.me/src/posts/encrypt-specific-incoming-emails-using-dovecot-and-sieve.md

 License:      CC-BY-3.0
 ThumbnailUrl: diagram.png

 I run my own mail server, and while I try to follow healthy security practices and apply updates as soon as possible, extra security is always a good thing.
 I was looking for solutions to encrypt all incoming emails (that were not already encrypted) with [my PGP key] as soon as they arrive on my mail server.
-This way, even if an attacker gains acccess to the system, (s)he will not be able to read the contents of my emails.
+This way, even if an attacker gains access to the system, (s)he will not be able to read the contents of my emails.
 That's a pretty powerful thing.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~